PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 ##### 'Enrichment in phenotype'

 There are two sections by this name which refers to those gene sets with positive and negative enrichment scores, respectively.
-Recall that in the step [Process Data]({{ page.workflow.process_data }}) we assessed gene expression in the 'BrCa' class relative to the 'HD' class.
+Recall that in the step [Process Data]({{ site.baseurl }}/{{ page.workflow.process_data }}) we assessed gene expression in the 'BrCa' class relative to the 'HD' class.
 Consequently, in our case, the 'na_pos' phenotype corresponds to the 'BrCa' class and 'na_neg' refers to the 'HD' class.

-**Snapshot** of the enrichment results will display enrichment plots - the running sums - for the gene sets with the highest NES (GSEA results folder for pos_snapshot.html and neg_snapshot.html).
-For the 'na_pos' case, click on the link for `Snapshot of enrichment results` to bring up a panel of enrichment score plots; There should be an entry for our IL-5 signal transduction pathway which you can click to bring up the full report showing the summary, genes and the enrichment plot (Figure 9).
+**Snapshot** of the enrichment results will display enrichment plots - the running sums - for the gene sets with the highest NES.
+If you look inside your GSEA home folder you will see `pos_snapshot.html` and `neg_snapshot.html`.
+For the 'na_pos' case, click on the link for `Snapshot of enrichment results` to bring up a panel of enrichment score plots; There should be an entry for our old friend the IL-5 signal transduction pathway, which you can click to bring up the full report showing the summary, genes and the enrichment plot (Figure 9).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_9 }}){: .img-responsive.ht-400 }